NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   Why removed: The two biggest use cases - "x by y squares" and 3x3 grid drawing - is bugged and doesn't work on Foundry 0.7.x.

   Will revisit: When the module has been updated to work in the current version of Foundry.
-- [Mount Up!](https://brunhine.com/fvtt/mountup) - A fun little module that lets tokens "mount" other tokens and follow them wherever they go.
-Useful if you have pets or use vehicles.
+- [Loot Tavern Magic Item Compendium](https://foundryvtt.com/packages/free-loot-tavern-compendium/) - A compendium filled with custom magic items?
+Looks fun!

-  Why removed: Somewhat buggy, and oftentimes shrank the "riding" token.
+  Why removed: At the moment, I don't need any additional items for our campaign.
+However, that could change in the future.

-  Will revisit: Borderline retired.
-Perhaps in the future if the module is updated to remove the bugs, but it looks as though it hasn't been updated in a long time.
-Also, I didn't use it all that often.
+  Will revisit: If the aforementioned scenario arises.
 - [Point of Interest Character Sheet](https://foundryvtt.com/packages/poi-sheet/) - Adds a character sheet that can act as locations in world-map scenes.

   Why removed: I can see the utility, but I never ended up using it.